Imen-ks/Blog/README.md

 docker run --name redis -p 6379:6379 -d redis
 ```
 > [!NOTE]
 > Replace the PostgreSQL image environment variables `-e` with the ones you set up.
+If you didn’t set the environment variables, leave the default values and these will be used to run the containers.
-> If you didn’t set up the environment variables, leave the default values and these will be used to run the containers.
+> The `redis` container is used to set up the Redis database.
+This database is only used by the web Client to cache sessions and tokens.
+The Redis configuration sets the hostname from the `REDIS_HOSTNAME` environment variable if it exists or uses the `localhost` default value otherwise .

 ### Run the project

-#### In Xcode
+#### Xcode
 You must first tell Vapor where the API is running.
 To do this, set a custom working directory in Xcode.
 Option-Click the Run button in Xcode to open the scheme editor.
 On the Options tab, click to enable `Use custom working directory` and select the directory where the `Package.swift` file lives.
 For more guidance, check [Vapor’s documentation](https://docs.vapor.codes/getting-started/xcode/#custom-working-directory).
 Make sure you have the deployment target set to `My Mac` on Xcode, then build and run the application.

-#### On Linux
+#### Linux
 You first need to have Swift installed in your machine.
 Check [Vapor's documentation](https://docs.vapor.codes/install/linux/) for instructions.
 Once done, you will be able to run the following command :
 ```